19pawel970415/Car_Rental_Management/README.md

     - **ReservationServiceProxy:** Implement the `ReservationServiceProxy` class, which acts as a proxy for `ReservationService`.
         - **Interface:** `ReservationServiceProxy` should implement the `ReservationService` interface.
         - **Logic:** Add logic to check user authorization before executing the `isAuthorized` method.
 Users from Germany have restricted access to foreign markets.
+9. **Iterator:** Implement the Iterator pattern for employee iteration:
+    - **EmployeeIterator:** Implement the `EmployeeIterator` class, which provides iteration functionality for the `EmployeesRepo` class.
+        - **Interface:** `EmployeeIterator` implements the `Iterator<Employee>` interface.
+        - **Logic:** Ensure iteration through the employees array in the `EmployeesRepo` class.
+The iterator supports standard iteration methods: `hasNext()` to check if there are more elements, and `next()` to retrieve the next employee.
+The implementation provides a way to traverse through the collection without exposing the underlying data structure.

 ### Interfaces and Implementations
 1. **Interfaces:** Define interfaces for `Car`, `User`, `Reservation`, and `Market`.